Weightierharpy3/er-patcher-with-symlink/README.md

 | `-a` or `--increase-animation-distance` | Fix low frame rate animations at screen<br>edges or for distant entities.                                 |
 | `-s` or `--skip-intro`                  | Skip intro logos at game start.                                                                           |
 | `-f` or `--remove-60hz-fullscreen`      | Remove the 60Hz limit in fullscreen<br>mode (not needed with proton).                                     |

-## Windows Support

-The patcher works just as well on windows.
-The following launch option line works in case you e.g. installed Python from Microsoft Store:

-> `python er-patcher --rate 165 --all -- %command%`

-Note: This spawns a python console which will close by itself after the game has finished running.
-If you find this annoying you can try using `pythonw` instead.
-In any case `python` needs to be in PATH for windows to find it.

 ## How it works